 H.E.
-SULTAN BIN SAEED AL MANSOORI
+SULTAN BIN

 H.E.
 Al Mansoori was the Minister of Economy in the UAE from 2008 to 2020.
 Prior to his position as the Minister of Economy, H.E.
-Al Mansoori was the Minister of Government Sector Development in the UAF during the period of 2006-2008 and the Minister of Transport and Communications in the UAE during the period of 2004-2006.
+Al Mansoori was the Minister of Government Sector Development in the UAE during the period of 2006-2008 and the Minister of Transport and Communications in the UAE during the period of 2004-2006

-His contributions to business have been H.E.
-Al Mansoori was the Chairman recognised on numerous occasions and of the General Civil Aviation Authority.
-Chairman of the Securities and Commodities Authority, Chairman of the Insurance Authority and Chairman of the Emirates Authority for Standardization and Metrology.
-H E Al Mansonri holds a hachelor's degree in Industrial Engineering and Management Systems from Arizona State University, USA, and a Diploma in Computer System Analysis from the Institute of Computer Technology, Los Angeles, California, USA.
+H.E.
+Al Mansoori was the Chairman of the General Civil Aviation Authority, Chairman Authority, Chairman of the Insurance Authority and Chairman of the Emirates Authority for Standardisation and Metrology.
+H.E.
+Al Mansoori holds a bachelor's degree in Industrial Engineering and Management Systems from Arizona State University, USA, and a Diploma in Computer System Analysis from the Institute of Computer Technology.
+Los Angeles, California, USA.